-About Us: I’ve been flying RC for more than 30 years, and flying rockets for more than 40.
-I’m NAR level 2 certified.
-About 10 years ago I started designing my own depron profile parkjets and publishing plans on rcgroups.
-Since then, I’ve designed, built and flown over 100 different parkjet and Rocket boosted glider designs.
+About Me: I’ve been flying RC for more than 35 years, and flying rockets for more than 45.
+I’m NAR level 2 certified and have been an instructor for RC at my local club.
+About 15 years ago I started designing my own depron profile parkjets and publishing plans on rcgroups.
+Since then, I’ve designed, built and flown more than 100 different Rocket boosted glider designs and kitted over 50 of them and designed and shared plans for nearly 50 Pusher parkjet designs.
 I’ve had articles and pictures published in several rocketry and model aviation magazines.

 These kits are cut to order personally by me using 6mm and 9mm depron foam, and include high quality carbon fiber rods, 3m blenderm and velcro tape, railbuttons.com rail buttons and dubro hardware.
 The designs are quick and simple to build, can launch from a normal rail and nothing is ejected from the model.
 Simply replace the motor and fly again.